 Receiving visitors is at the discretion of the Nurse in Charge.
-Visiting times are between 9.00am and 10.00pm; although we advise you to try and limit the number of visitors you have immediately after your operation.
-If you are in the Day Unit we would ask that you only bring one visitor with you.
+Visiting times are between 10:00 and 21:00.
+Although, we advise you limit the number of visitors you have immediately after your operation.

+To protect patients' privacy and guarantee a safe recovery, visitors are not allowed in the Day Unit, except for one visitor for vulnerable patients.
+Family members and friends are welcome to wait in the main reception areas.
+Patients who are staying overnight are allowed up to two visitors in one day.

 We also recommend that very young children - especially those who have not been immunised - wait until you leave hospital and are feeling better, before they visit you.

 If you wish your visitors to eat with you in your room or bay, this can be arranged for an additional charge.
 If you do not wish to receive visitors or telephone calls, please speak with your nurse.